How to Put Your Best Foot Forward & Gain New Finance Partners

 Once partnered, look to maintain and grow the relationship.
 Great partnerships thrive on partners that are tuned into what’s working and are open to tweaking things that aren’t.

-Pay attention toadvertiser KPIs: While standards may vary, there are key criteria all advertisers will use to determine if the juice worth the squeeze.
+Pay attention toadvertiser KPIs: While standards may vary, there are key criteria all advertisers will use to determine if the juice is worth the squeeze.
 A bad result in any one of these will threaten the relationship and issues in more than one area are likely to kill any partnership.
 KPIs include:

 Quality of applicants